Risperdal: Forgotten Chicanery

 PS.
 The dogma of RCTs as a gold standard

 The dogma of RCTs as the gold standard has contributed greatly to the present situation in which those who control trials control clinical practice, via ‘clinical guidelines’, and aided by the pseudo-science of ‘meta-analysis’, which I now call the phrenology of the third millennium.
 See other commentaries for further comment on this.

-5. Smith, RL, Medical Journals Are an Extension of the Marketing Arm of Pharmaceutical Companies.
-PLoS Med, 2005.
+5. Smith, R.L., Medical Journals Are an Extension of the Marketing Arm of Pharmaceutical Companies.
+Public Library of Science: Medicine, 2005.
 2: p. e138.

 6. Smith, R., Travelling but never arriving: reflections of a retiring editor.
 British Medical Journal, 2004.
 329(7460): p.
 242-244.

 7. Akers, K.G., New journals for publishing medical case reports.
 Journal of the Medical Library Association: JMLA, 2016.
 104(2): p.
 146 http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4816468/.